 - No frosting needed.

 - Unsalted Butter – Softened slightly to room temperature before using.
 If choosing salted butter, skip the kosher salt!

 - Vanilla Extract– try making my homemade vanilla extract for all your baking!

 - Pumpkin puree – NOT pumpkin pie filling

 - Melted Nutella – To drizzle over the finished cake bars

 - Powdered Sugar– Dust the tops of the bars before serving

 STEP 1.
 In a stand mixer, beat together the butter and sugar until creamy.
 Add egg and vanilla, beat until combined.
 Blend in the pumpkin.
 Add flour, baking powder, baking soda and salt.

 STEP 2.
-Divide batter in half.
-In one half of batter, add cocoa and mix until combined.
-Spread in bottom of greased 13 x 9 pan.
+Spread half the batter in bottom of greased 13 x 9 pan.
+Stir in cocoa powder to the remaining batter.
 Spoon remaining batter on top, swirling slightly with the first layer of batter.

 STEP 3.
 Bake in a 350 degree oven for 25 minutes.
 Allow to cool before enjoying.